ChristopherA/intro-mac-command-line/part1-basics.md

 Last login: {some date} on console
 {your computer name}:~ {your user name}$ 🁢
 ```
+The window you see is created by the _Terminal_ application, and its contents (any commands and the text output from previous commands) are known as the _console_.

+The text before and including the $ is known as the _prompt_.
+The _command line_is the portion of the console where you can type, and is everything after the current prompt.

+The 🁢 symbol is the location of you r on the command li_.
+Anything you type will appear under the text cursor and the text cursor will move to the next spot.

-The window you see is created by the _Terminal_ application, but the text you see is is created by 'shell' application (the Mac defaults to shell known as _bash_).
-They are two different programs, and often words command line, terminal, shell, or bash are used interchangably, but they are all slightly different things.
+The text you see is in the console created by what is known as the _shell_ application (the Mac defaults to the shell application known as _bash_).
+These are all slightly different, however often the words command line, console, terminal, shell, or bash are used interchangably.

 Someday you may want to switch to a more sophisticated Terminal applications (_iTerm_ is popular), or switch to a more sophisted text shell (_tsch_ is popular), or both.
 For the purpose of this _Intro to the Command Line_ tutorial we will only be using the default Mac _Terminal_ app, and the _bash_ command line text shell.

-The text before and including the $ is known as the _prompt_.
-The 🁢 symbol is the location of your _text cursor_.
-Anything you type will appear under the text cursor and the text cursor will move to the next spot.

 Looking at Directories
 ----------------------